Black and Blue: Critical reception

-In 1977, Keith Richards said that the album "wasn't very good – certainly nowhere as good as Let It Bleed", though he reappraised the record in 1984.
-Mick Jagger offered his assessment in the 1990s: "It was a bit of a holiday period.
+In 1977, Keith Richards admitted the album "wasn't very good – certainly nowhere as good as Let It Bleed".
+Mick Taylor praised the album in a 1979 interview.
+In the 1990s, Mick Jagger reflected on Black and Blue, "It was a bit of a holiday period.
 I mean, we cared, but we didn't care as much as we had, not really concentrating on the creative process."
-Mick Taylor praised the album in a 1979 interview.